Xander228/Block-Blast/README.md

 ## Features
 - **Gameplay**: Drag blocks to complete rows or columns
 - **Score Tracking**: The score is updated in real-time, based on the number of lines cleared and the combo multiplier.
 - **Combo System**: Clear multiple lines in quick succession to gain a combo bonus.
+To keep a combo you must clear another piece before your 3rd placement.

 ### Controls